 Anachronism Stew: The Ponyville Schoolhouse toy has a picture that shows present-day fillies Sweetie Belle and Sunny Daze alongside the filly versions of Pinkie Pie, Cheerilee, and the pony who was dressed as a flower for the play in Rarity's flashback during "The Cutie Mark Chronicles".
 Not necessarily an error, since the picture isn't stated to be a real photo.

 Consider the fact that Equestria possesses technology from several different centuries.
-The houses of Ponyville are straw-thatched cottages lit primarily by candlelight; the kingdom of Canterlot has architecture based in Medieval Stasis while advancing in all other aspects; and Cloudsdale appears to be the most technologically advanced, having the abilities to control weather and develop a modern military, despite having architectural motifs from ancient Greece.
+The houses of Ponyville are straw-thatched cottages lit primarily by candlelight; the kingdom of Canterlot has architecture based in Medieval Stasis while advancing in all other aspects; and Cloudsdale appears to be more technologically advanced, having the abilities to control weather and develop a modern military, despite having architectural motifs from ancient Greece.
+Appleloosa is a Wild West town, while Manehattan is a modern metropolis.
 The creatures range from a Cerberus and phoenix, associated with ancient myth, to farm animals and domesticated pets.
 Characters might use a wooden cart, a chariot, a feather and quill, or non-electrical farm equipment in daily life; others might use a jackhammer, a record turntable, an anemometer, or even a laboratory meant to monitor vital signs and natural phenomena.

 Nightmare Moon was banished into the moon by her older sister for one thousand years before being able to escape.
 She's at least aware of how long she's been gone.